Annual Report by Chair of Governors

 The governing board annually performs a skills audit of its members.

-The Governing Board continually seek improvement for the provision of education at our school.
-We are an outward looking school who and we take an individual approach when considering the development of all our pupils.
+The Governing Board continually seeks improvement for the provision of education at our school.
+We are an outward looking school and we take an individual approach when considering the development of all our pupils.
 Working closely with the Head Teacher, Senior Leadership Team, and all members of staff, we are constantly striving to improve and develop the school in all areas.
 The relationship between the Governing Body, the Senior Leadership Team and all the staff is based on trust, respect, and support.
-The results of which are a great education from of the school being judged outstanding by OFSTED.
+The results of which are a great education from the school being judged outstanding by OFSTED.

 We are a multi skilled dynamic Governing Body, with a wide range of experience in all walks of life and the business environment.
-We utilise these skills to enable us to meet and overcome any and challenges we have faced and those which will no doubt come our way in these unprecedented times ahead.
+We utilise these skills to enable us to meet and overcome any challenges we have faced and those which will no doubt come our way in these unprecedented times ahead.

 We look forward to a productive year ahead and will continue to work with the Head Teacher and all the staff for the benefit of all the pupils.